padogrid/bundle-hazelcast-5-cluster-wan-app-grafana/README.md

 ## Required Hardware

 - Memory per cluster: 3 GB
   - There are a total of four (4) clusters.
-You can run any number of clusters.
+You can run additional clusters as needed.
   - 4 clusters: 12 GB
 - CPUs: 4